LaMitaOne/Skia_PlatformerGame/README.md

 # Skia_PlatformerGame
-RADStudio FMX / Skia4Delphi platformer game prototype with physics, jumping, collision, enemys, random levels, particles &amp; animated stickman...
-Enjoy! :D yw
+RADStudio FMX / Skia4Delphi platformer game prototype with physics, jumping, collision, enemys, random levels, particles &amp; animated stickman or cat...
+Enjoy! :D

 <img width="1612" height="589" alt="Unbenannt" src="https://github.com/user-attachments/assets/94f889b3-6ce9-49b8-8354-4bb5916a4f6f" />

 Sample Video: https://www.youtube.com/watch?v=mePkXrbPfJg

-# Skia Platformer Game v0.2 alpha
+# Skia Platformer Game v0.3

 A feature-rich 2D platformer prototype built entirely with Skia (FMX + Skia4Delphi).
 What started as a 2-hour "can I do this?" challenge has evolved into a fully playable endless scroller with procedural generation, physics, and visual effects.
+A nice base to start with, its all easy to see how it works in only one file.

 SkiaPlatformer Preview
 🎮 Gameplay Features